 "I know I've never ridden on a train before but I don't think they're supposed to take you to places like this!" she yelled.
-She didn't even realize when her thumb accidentally pressed the center button of her D-Sync and it turned on until a female, cheery voice popped out from it.
+She didn't even realize when her thumb accidentally pressed the center button of her D-Sync until it turned on and a female, cheery voice popped out from it.

 "Hey Margaritka!
 It's great to finally meet you!"

 "Huh?"
 Daisy stared at the device.
 "Wait, how do you know my name?"

 "I'm your partner!
 But can I call you something else?
 Margaritka is kind of hard to pronounce for me."

 "Um…," Daisy wasn't quite sure what to say.
 "Well, I guess you can call me whatever you like."